 The Bald Cypress gets its name because it sheds its leaves earlier than other conifers.
 In appearance, this tree species (Taxodium distichum) is very majestic and brings curb appeal value to any property.

 As a conservationist, the Bald Cypress is a valuable plant life for watery environments.
 For example, its seeds feed wild turkeys, ducks, water birds, and squirrels.
 Amphibians like frogs, salamanders, toads use the Bald Cypress to breed, as do catfish.
 Birds of all types nest in their treetops.

 If you would like a Bald Cypress on your property, it grows well in yards and many urban streets.
 It provides shade as a beautifully landscaped tree.
 Many homeowners plant the Bald Cypress from seedlings because it is maintenance-free.

 As a homeowner or gardener, it is suggested that you do not plant lawn grass close to the Bald Cypress.
 The reason is that there will be negative competition for water between the grass the tree, which will stunt the tree's growth spurts.

-A positive feature for planting Bald Cypress trees is that they do not cause damage your building’s foundation.
+A positive feature of planting Bald Cypress trees is that they do not cause damage to your building's foundation.
 Because its roots grow deep and do not decay, multiple Bald Cypress trees are often used as landscaped fencing.
 But it would help if you watched its knees or roots as you mow.

 Planting a Bald Cypress is easy.
 Just plant its seedlings in a sunny area.
 The soil environment should support good drainage with constant moisture content.
 As previously noted, these trees are self-sustaining habitats.
 They are essential to wildlife, and it helps to keep the soil environment contained.